cg-jl/brainfuck-lab/b2bf/README.md

 - `ls.b`   2.6 MB (around 19 characters per byte)

 That... did REALLY good.

+Right now the threshold is at 12, so I'm going to explore bigger thresholds in case there is a noticeable improvement.

 It didn't do very well.
 I'll keep it at 12.